BHFDSC/Linked-EHR-England-2021/README.md

 ## How to cite this work

-Wood A, Denholm R, Hollings S, Cooper JA, Ip S, Walker V, Denaxas S, Akbari A, Sterne J, Sudlow C, CVD-COVID-UK Consortium.
+Wood A, Denholm R, Hollings S, Cooper JA, Ip S, Walker V, Denaxas S, Akbari A, Banerjee A, Whiteley W, Lai A, Sterne J, Sudlow C, CVD-COVID-UK Consortium.
 2021.
-Linking electronic health records for research on a nationwide cohort including over 54 million people in England. medRxiv doi: 10.1101/2021.02.22.21252185
+Linked electronic health records for research on a nationwide cohort of more than 54 million people in England: data resource.
+BMJ 2021;373:n826.

 ## Code